Native American use of fire in ecosystems: Modern management

 Removal of indigenous populations and their controlled burning practices have resulted in major ecological changes, including increased severity of wild fires, especially in combination with climate change.
 Attitudes towards Native American-type burning have shifted in recent times, and Tribal agencies and organizations, now with fewer restrictions placed on them, have resumed their traditional use of fire practices in a modern context by reintroducing fire to fire-adapted ecosystems, on and adjacent to, tribal lands.
 Many foresters and ecologists have also recognized the importance of native fire practices.
 They are now learning from traditional fire practitioners and using controlled burns to reduce fuel accumulations, change species composition, and manage vegetation structure and density for healthier forests and rangelands.

 Fire was used as a technological tool for natives and its use in controlled burns.
 According to Dave Roos, an author for the History Channel on Native American news, he ascertained that fire was viewed as a science.
 Yosemite is a clear example of how indigenous used controlled burns to clear brush in order to provide nutrient rich soil for woodland crop growth.
 Fire has always had a medicine type feeling with the indigenous and medicine is best used when it's given at the perfect time.

 Forest management includes but is not limited to controlled burns, selective thinning, and reforestation.
 Fire agencies across the US have adopted these tactics.
 Some are drawing on Native American oral history and traditional ecological knowledge to revive them.
 Native Americans in California and Australia have known the risk of overgrown forests for millennia and used these tactics to prevent wildfires and encourage beneficial plant growth.
 Controlled burns help cut back the organic fuel in uncontrolled forests.
 Native Americans used wood for small scale fires to clear brush from in between the trees of a forest in order to limit the possibility of an uncontrolled forest fire.

 Map of North American fire scar network.
+The yellow dots represent sites where trees have been found with fire scars in their tree rings, which allow scientist to determine the historical frequency of fires.

 Selective thinning allows for old thin trees to be replaced by more pyrophytic plants or plants that benefit from fire.
 Pyrophyte vegetation are plants and trees that have formed the ability to resist the effects of fire.
 Native Americans had a method of forest thinning with their understanding of which plants would be at highest risk of burning during fire season.
 They would dig the plants out and or burn them off individually.

 Indigenous communities and tribes are partnering with other agencies to practice traditional land management, including the utilization of cultural burning.
 In the example of Quamash Prairie Natural Area in Oregon, the Confederated Tribes of Grand Ronde collaborate with Oregon Metro to burn the prairie periodically for the purposes of cultivating and harvesting camas.